 My research focuses on the biodiversity of flowering plants to provide taxonomic information that supports both conservation and informed natural resource use.
 This research includes taxonomy, evolution, and reproductive biology.n

-In 2007 I published a nomenclatural treatment of New Zealand Veronica, including all New Zealand hebes and related plants into an enlarged circumscription of the genus, provided binomial names for wild hybrids (2008), and added a new species to the inventory (2009).nMy current research follows those papers with preparation of an on-line Flora of New Zealand treatment for all 140 species ofnVeronica (hebes and speedwells) in New Zealand.
+In 2007 I published a nomenclatural treatment of New ZealandnVeronica, including all New Zealand hebes and related plants in an enlarged circumscription of the genus,nprovided binomial names for wild hybrids (2008), and added a new species to the inventory (2009).nMy current research follows those papers with preparation of an on-line Flora of New Zealand treatment for all 140 species ofnVeronica (hebes and speedwells) in New Zealand.
 This will provide descriptions, keys and other identification tools, photographs, and distribution maps for all species.
 This research is based at the Museum of New Zealand Te Papa Tongarewa.